 Loved for its beautiful beaches, stunning coastlines, award-winning food, friendly locals and family fun, Cornwall has been an iconic holiday destination for millions.
 Some visit to get away from the hustle and bustle of city life.
 Others come from overseas to experience its splendour.

-On average, 5 million people visit Cornwall each year, and the tourist trade contributes to 24% of its gross domestic product.
+On average, 5 million people visit Cornwall each year.
+And the tourist trade contributes to 24% of its gross domestic product.
 In fact, tourism supports, on average, one out of five local jobs, and typically generates £1.85 billion a year.
-With every reserved table, cottage booking or holiday home visit, summer tourism is the fuel that keeps small businesses operating into the winter months when income becomes restricted to the local population.
+With every reserved table, cottage booking or holiday home visit, summer tourism is the fuel.
+The fuel that keeps small businesses operating into the winter months when income becomes restricted to the local population.

 Out in the Sticks

 There is a common misconception with regards to the people of Cornwall.
 People who live “out in the sticks” and are, therefore, behind the times.
-This stereotype is portrayed regularly in TV sketches and radio programmes.
+This stereotype is portrayed regularly on TV and radio.
 Take the series Doc Martin, for instance.
-Although very funny, here the majority of the Cornish folk are portrayed as dim-witted.
+Although very funny, here the majority of Cornish folk are portrayed as dim-witted.

-Sure, like any place, you get a few characters, but this stereotype is not accurate for Cornwall as a whole.
-And, while the style of living may be more relaxed than the majority of city lifestyles, our developments in technology have thrived over recent years.
+Sure, like any place, you get a few characters.
+But this stereotype is not accurate for Cornwall as a whole.
+While the style of living may be more relaxed than city lifestyles, developments in technology have thrived over recent years.

 Cornwall’s Silicone Corner

-“Cornwall’s digital tech sector has [even] been singled out as one of the fastest growing in the country” says Business Cornwall Online Magazine, with events such as renown ‘Agile on the Beach’ being one of the most anticipated conferences of the tech scene.
+“Cornwall’s digital tech sector has [even] been singled out as one of the fastest growing in the country” says Business Cornwall Online.
+With events such as ‘Agile on the Beach’ being an anticipated conferences of the tech scene.

 With over 22 start-up businesses, 680 developing tech businesses and over 1380 highly-paid jobs, the tech industry is expanding at an extraordinary rate.
-And while the summer months are the most profitable for cafés, ice cream and surf shops, November through to April have proven to be the most profitable months for our flourishing tech sector.
+While summer months may be profitable for cafés, ice cream and surf shops, November-April have proven to be the most profitable months for our flourishing tech sector.

-So, why a sudden boom in technology?
-Well, Cornwall offers a new perspective, and different quality of life.
-Rather than a competitive corporate angle often adhered to in the city, businesses here prefer to work in collaboration with one another rather than battling against each other.
+Why a sudden boom in technology?
+Cornwall offers a new perspective, and different quality of life.
+Rather than a competitive corporate angle, businesses here prefer to work in collaboration with one another.
+Rather than battling against each other.

 In the city, the majority of us burn the candle at both ends.
-In Cornwall, the working day is often accompanied with a good life balance and fair working hours.
+In Cornwall, the working day is often accompanied with a good life balance.
+Not to mention fair working hours.
 In fact, “91% of employees and employers interviewed locally were satisfied with the overall quality of life”.